Powered by

 Economics and governmental support

 Prof. Pradeep notes that a major roadblock comes in the form of the lack of urge to spend the allocated money fast enough.
 This is especially problematic as the resources allocated are already less than what is required to deal with the situation.
-He draws attention towards crores worth of money available under Corporate Social Responsibility (CSR), and they should be integrated in the fight against arsenic menace.
+He draws attention towards crores worth of money available under Corporate Social Responsibility (CSR), and they should be integrated with the fight against the arsenic menace.

 The Professor also acknowledged that currently, systems are in place to remove arsenic from drinking water.
 However, food crops continue to be cultivated using this water.
 Thus, arsenic continues to make its way into the food cycle.
 Research is in progress to seek a sustainable solution for this.